Riham-Abdu/CSSG-instagram-clone/README.md

 I built this to learn how to structure a webpage and style it to look like a real app.
 It features a profile header, user stats, and a responsive photo grid.

 Tools Used:
--HTML for the content and structure.
--CSS for the layout, specifically Flexbox and Grid to keep everything aligned.
+HTML for the content and structure and CSS for the layout, specifically Flexbox and Grid to keep everything aligned.